rosano/joybox/os-app/open-guide/text.en.md

 # Add with one click

-The following 'bookmarklets' can be dragged to your browser's favourites to do something special.
+The following 'bookmarklets' can be dragged to your browser's favourites and will do something special on click.

 |||
 :--- | ---